datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 ### Not only is python free, but it is also open-source and cross-platform
 Anyone can inspect the source code to see how python works.
 Because of this transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.

-## Knowing your way around Anaconda and Spyder
+## Knowing your way around Anaconda

+The [Anaconda](https://www.anaconda.com) distribution includes Python as well as popular programs such as the IPython console, Jupyter Notebook, and Spyder IDE.
+Have a quick look around the Anaconda Navigator.
+You can launch programs from the navigator or use the command line.

+The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 [Spyder](https://spyder-ide.github.io
-) is currently a popular way to not only write your python scripts but also to interact with the python software; it is an interactive development enviroment, a so called IDE.
-To function correctly, Spyder needs python and therefore both need to be installed on your computer.
-The [Anaconda](https://www.anaconda.com) distribution includes python as well as Spyder and other programs such as the IPython console and Jupyter notebook.
+) is a popular way to write python scripts and also to interact with the python software; it is an interactive development enviroment, a so called IDE.

+Anaconda also comes with a package manager, [Conda](https://conda.io/docs/), which makes it easy to install and update additional packages.

-### Getting set up
+## Getting set up

 It is good practice to keep a set of related data, analyses, and text self-contained in a single folder, called the working directory.
 All of the scripts within this folder can then use relative paths to files that indicate where inside the project a file is located (as opposed to absolute paths, which point to where a file is on a specific computer).
 Working this way makes it a lot easier to move your project around on your computer and share it with others without worrying about whether or not the underlying scripts will still work.

-Spyder provides a helpful set of tools to do this through its “Projects” interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it) and optionally preserves custom settings and open files to make it easier to resume work after a break.
-Below, we will go through the steps for creating an “Python Project” for this tutorial.

-* Start _Anaconda Navigator_ and launch _Spyder_
-* Under the _Projects_ menu, click on _New project_, choose _New directory_
-* Enter a name for this new folder (or “directory”), and choose a convenient location for it.
-This will be your working directory for the rest of the day (e.g., ~/data-carpentry)
-* Click on _Create_
-* You can customise how Spyder looks like under the _View_ menu, under _Window layouts_ please chose _Spyder Default Layout_, which we want to use for this lesson
-* Choose the _Project Explorer_ tab in the top right window of the screen, right click, choose _New_ and _Folder_ and create a folder named data within your newly created working directory (e.g., ~/data-carpentry/data)

 ### Organizing your working directory
 Using a consistent folder structure across your projects will help keep things organized, and will also make it easy to find/file things in the future.
 This can be especially helpful when you have multiple projects.
 In general, you may create directories (folders) for scripts, data, and documents.